pgr-me/geo-clusterizer/README.md

 # Geoclusterizer

-## Overview

 The Geoclusterizer is a clustering routine that uses publicly-available data to group like geographical areas.

-The Geoclusterizer groups like geographical areas on the basis of publicly-available demographic data.
 We reduce the dimensionality of the dataset using the [LinearCorex](https://github.com/gregversteeg/LinearCorex) method and then fitting a [Gaussian Mixture Model](https://scikit-learn.org/stable/modules/mixture.html#) on that data to generate clusters of Census tracts.

 ## Motivation